BranaeCraveiro/Lab_Notebook/Notes/Colony Photos.md

 ### ***Columbia:** COL_SAN_T1_DLAB_52_062024_
-*data file on github out of transect order
+data file on github out of transect order

 032024:
-T1 notes: all labeled

-T2 notes: all labeled

-T3 notes: all labeled
+T3 notes:
 some duplicate files - remove

-T4 notes: all labeled

 T5 notes: all labeled
 PSTR folder- there is no 1 on github - add to github